SuyeonSong/suyeonsong.github.io/content/post/20230602-WCCBT/index.md

 ## Overview

 I presented my research poster, titled "The Relationship Between Daily Activities and Mood: A Study of Korean Users of the Harukong App," at the 10th WCCBT (World Congress of Cognitive and Behavioural Therapies) held in Seoul, Korea, in June 2023.
+It was my first time to give a poster presentation at the international conference.
 This event marked my first interaction with researchers from around the world.
-I received valuable advice and feedback; some researchers offered insightful guidance, while others found my work truly inspiring.
+I received valuable advice and feedback; some researchers offered insightful guidance, while others found my work inspiring.
 I made an effort to actively connect with the global research community, aiming to expand my network and seize the full potential of this enriching experience.
-This event played a crucial role in broadening my horizons within the realm of networking.